 - Column C: for each month, add the amounts in Column C and enter the total as the Advance Payment of PTC.

 Once all of the amounts have been entered for each month that the taxpayer had minimum essential coverage as reported on Form 1095-A, exit the menu.

 If there is a Net Premium Tax Credit, this amount will be reflected as a Payment on Form 1040 and the taxpayer will receive the benefit of that amount.
 If the Advance Payment of Premium Tax Credit exceeds the amount that the taxpayer was entitled to receive, the Excess Advance Payment of Premium Tax will be reflected in the Taxes section of Form 1040 and the taxpayer will have to repay the excess advance payment on their tax return.

-NOTE: This is a guide on entering a 1095-A into the TaxSlayer Pro program.
+Note: This is a guide on entering Form 1095-A into the TaxSlayer Pro program.
 This is not intended as tax advice.